pieter-edelman-nictiz/hl7-fhir-validator-action/README.md

     ...
 ```

-It might be a good idea to keep the re-use the validator cache across runs using the [cache action](https://github.com/actions/cache) (there's no need to cache the FHIR Validator .jar itself as it is already hosted on Github).
+It might be a good idea to keep the re-use the validator cache across runs using the [cache action](https://github.com/actions/cache) (there's usually no need to cache the FHIR Validator .jar itself as it is already hosted on Github, but if you want to, the validator will be downloaded to the `~/validator` folder).
 A minimal example might look like:

 ```yaml
 name: Check FHIR messages